JonathanMEdwards/subtext10/doc/language.md

 * programs can have extra results, which do not need to be captured at the call site as in conventional approaches.
 The extra results of a program are a record.
 Extra results of conditional clauses are combined into a discriminated union.
 The extra results of a loop are collected into a list.
 * Subtext is statically (parametrically) typed, but types are not mentioned in the language nor error messages.
 Concrete values serve as witnesses of types.
 * Lists are homogeneuoulst typed.
 Lists of records serve as a table.
 * Lists can be tracked by automatically assigning hidden unique IDs to their items.
 Tracking supports stable links into lists that act like database foreign keys with referential ingegrit maintenance.
-Tracking also supports precise document versioning and mergeing.
+Tracking also supports precise workspace versioning and mergeing.

 ### Intentionally excluded features